MohanGuo/Equivariant_Diffusion/blogpost.md

 ### Denoising Diffusion Probabilistic Models (DDPM)

-One of the most widely-used and powerful diffusion models is the Denoising Diffusion Probabilistic Model (DDPM) [8] and its later variations.
-The data is progressively noised and then the model learns to reverse this process, effectively "denoising" in order to generate new samples step-by-step starting from pure noise.
+One of the most widely-used and powerful diffusion models is the Denoising Diffusion Probabilistic Model (DDPM) [8].
+In this model, the data is progressively noised and then the model learns to reverse this process, effectively "denoising" in order to generate new samples step-by-step starting from pure noise.

 ### Forward diffusion process ("noising")